agility/agilitycms-nextjs-starter/README.md

 ### getContentItem Parameters
 - `contentID`, integer, *required* - The contentID of the requested item in this locale.
 - `languageCode`, string, *required* - The locale code you want to retrieve content for.
-- `depth`, integer - The maximum level to expand linked content from this item.
+- `depth`, integer - The maximum level to expand linked content from this item (Sync SDK).
+- `contentLinkDepth` - The maximum level to expand linked content from this item (REST API).
 - `expandAllContentLinks`, boolean - Whether or not to expand entire linked content references, includings lists and items that are rendered in the CMS as Grid or Link.

 ### getContentList Parameters